averissimo/webextension-open-tabs-next-to-current/README.md

 [![Build Status](https://travis-ci.org/averissimo/webextension-open-tabs-next-to-current.svg?branch=master)](https://travis-ci.org/averissimo/webextension-open-tabs-next-to-current)

+**Reason for fork:** This only applies to blank tabs that do not have an opener parent tab (i.e. won't apply to `open link in new tab` and such)

+*please report all tickets to parent repository https://github.com/sblask/webextension-open-tabs-next-to-current/issues .*

 Open Tabs Next To Current
 =========================

-FORK: This only applies to blank tabs that do not have an opener parent tab (i.e. won't apply to `open link in new tab` and such)

 Open tabs that would normally be opened last next to the current one.
 Tabs that are being re-opened are thus not included.
 You can use `Ctrl-Y`